Homemade Marshmallow Easter Eggs

 Homemade marshmallows!
 Egg shaped!
 Covered in chocolate!
 It totally needs to be your thing this week.

-- 1/2 cup cold water
+- ½ cup cold water

 - 3 envelopes unflavored gelatin

-- 1 1/2 cups granulated sugar
+- 1 ½ cups (318 g) granulated sugar

 - 1 cup light corn syrup

-- 1/2 cup water
+- ½ cup water

-- 1/4 teaspoon salt
+- ¼ teaspoon salt